wzwright/GroupDesignBattleship/frontend/README.md

 [ESLint](http://eslint.org/) is a linter for javascript which checks code for style errors.

 I've provided a `.eslintrc.yml` file if you want to lint your javascript.
 Information about the errors can be found by searching the docs.
-You may also need to install npm packages like so:

-`npm install eslint eslint-plugin-import eslint-plugin-vue eslint-config-airbnb-base eslint-config-vue`

 Then, while in `frontend`, run `./node_modules/.bin/eslint ./path/to/file` to use it, or install an eslint plugin in your text editor.